dominicenglish/marvel/README.md

 - Test suites particularly for Action Creators, Reducers and Selectors
 - Plenty of good candidates for refactoring.
 Action creators in particular have quite a lot of repetitive boilerplate.
 - Interface updates.
-The user interface is in a very basic state at the moment.
+The user interface is obviously in a very basic state at the moment.
+- General error handling.
+Limited handling of network related errors.
+Limited feedback to users when things go wrong (or when the api has missing data)

 ## Available Scripts